johnsonjh/font-bigletter-multics/README.md

 []()

 []()
-* [Fontforge](https://fontforge.org/) is used to convert the SFD files to monospaced dot-matrix TrueType fonts.
+* [Fontforge](https://fontforge.org/) is used to convert the SFD files to monospaced dot-matrix style TrueType fonts.

 ### Variants